 Choosing a Meat:

-Hypo-allergenic literally means “low-allergenic”, or something that has a very low chance of causing an allergic reaction.
+Hypo-allergenic literally means “low chance to produce an allergy”, or something that has a very low (but not no) chance of causing an allergic reaction.
 This does not mean that “hypoallergenic” things can’t cause an allergic reaction, just that they are less likely to do so.